flycheck/flycheck/README.md

 ### Appearance

-- `M-x customize-variable flycheck-error-indicator`: Change the indicator at the beginning of lines containing *errors*.
+- `M-x customize-variable RET flycheck-error-indicator`: Change the indicator at the beginning of lines containing *errors*.
 Defaults to `"⚠"`, set to `nil` to disable indicators for error messages..
-- `M-x customize-variable flycheck-warning-indicator`: Change the indicator at the beginning of lines containing *warnings*.
+- `M-x customize-variable RET flycheck-warning-indicator`: Change the indicator at the beginning of lines containing *warnings*.
 Defaults to `"⚠"`, set to `nil` to disable indicators for warning messages.
-- `M-x customize-face flycheck-error-face`: Customize the face for error highlights.
+- `M-x customize-face RET flycheck-error-face`: Customize the face for error highlights.
 Inherits from `flymake-errline` by default.
-- `M-x customize-face flycheck-warning-face`: Customize the face for error highlights.
+- `M-x customize-face RET flycheck-warning-face`: Customize the face for error highlights.
 Inherits from `flymake-warnline` by default.